 Scuba diving will instill a new excitement for all ocean life.
 You can't help but wonder how we, as humans, could protect the environment, all of Gods creatures and all its' beauty.

-You Will Meet and Make New Friends From All Over the World
+Make New Friends From All Over the World

 Diving is a social sport; once submerged we speak the same language!